Phala-Network/oracle-workshop/README.md

 return self.actual_data;
 ```

-We are going to leverage this feature to store some POAP redeem code on the blockchain, and distribute the code to the challenge winners only.
+We are going to leverage this feature to store some POAP redeem codes on the blockchain, and distribute the code to the challenge winners only.

 ### Put everything together

-With the HTTP request, off-chain attestation, and access control, we can finally build a full oracle that can check your ownership of a Github account, produce an proof to redeem a POAP code on the blockchain.
+With the HTTP request, off-chain attestation, and access control, we can finally build a full oracle that can check your ownership of a Github account, and produce proof to redeem a POAP code on the blockchain.

-To learn more about the implementation, we suggest to read the follow Fat Contracts:
+To learn more about the implementation, we suggest reading the following Fat Contracts:

 1. [`EasyOracle`](https://github.com/Phala-Network/oracle-workshop/blob/3fe330fcdfef8f088896c3fba07c9bc79ccecea5/easy_oracle/lib.rs): The oracle to attest your Github ownership
 2. [`FatBadges`](https://github.com/Phala-Network/oracle-workshop/blob/master/fat_badges/lib.rs): The contract to distribute POAP NFT "badges" to challenge winners.

-To get started, please check the tutorial of the Advanced Challenge.
+To get started, please check the tutorial for the Advanced Challenge.

 ## Resources